Low-Income Home Energy Assistance Program (LIHEAP)

 • Social security cards are best because they don't expire.
 If you applied the year before, we may still have this on file for you.

-• Adults can also use an unexpired Iowa driver's license or a REAL ID (with a star symbol) from any State, or a current United States passport.
+• You may also use unexpired Iowa driver's license or a REAL ID (with a star symbol) from any State, or a current United States passport, United States birth certificate among others.
+Must verbally declare and/or write down your Social Security number if not provided on documentation.

 Choose from the links below to: